MichielsenM/FOAM/docs/Configuration.md

 - conerplot_axis_labels
 >   type: dictionary, keys and values are strings <br>
     default: ` {'rot': r'$\Omega_{\mathrm{rot}}$ [d$^{-1}$]' ,'M': r'M$_{\rm ini}$', 'Z': r'Z$_{\rm ini}$', 'logD':r'log(D$_{\rm env}$)', 'aov':r'$\alpha_{\rm CBM}$','fov':r'f$_{\rm CBM}$','Xc':r'$\rm X_c$'} ` <br>
-    keys are the grid parameters, values are how they should be put in the labels of the cornerplots' axis
+    keys are the grid parameters, values are how they should be put in the labels of the cornerplots' axis.